yesminmarie/gobarber-mobile/README.md

 </p>

 <h1 id="objective">:bulb: Objective</h1>
-</p>This project is the mobile version of the application named GoBarber.
-It allows the customer to view the list of barbers and make an appointment with a specif provider.
+</p>This project allows the customer to view the list of barbers and make an appointment with a specif provider.
 This project was developed using React-Native.</p>

 <h1 id="technologies">:rocket: Technologies</h1>